BNasmith/PTForsyth/PTFWorkofChrist.md

 within them by the kind of temperament God has given them they are bound to penetrate to the heart, to the depths of things.
-Their work does not immediately pay ; and while they grind in their mill the Philistines mock and the libertines jeer.
+Their work does not immediately pay; and while they grind in their mill the Philistines mock and the libertines jeer.
 But it would be a great misfor- tune if the whole of the work of the Church